To visit the official site, click here

 Younger Jimmy JW Cotter

-SPECIAL EVENT DAY - VE3JW 30TH ANNIVERSARY
+SPECIAL EVENT DAY - VE3JW 30TH

 As the station is dedicated to Jim W Cotter, first blind Radio Amateur, the Cotter family was invited to participate.
 Also invited were all local or visiting Amateurs.